Defendant pleads to burglary after dropping wallet at scene

 A few minutes later, the resident heard more knocking at the back of his house.

-The resident began yelling, and the suspect ran out of the house, Thompson said.
+The resident began yelling, and the suspect ran out of the house, according to Thompson.

 A couple of days later, the victim found a wallet in his driveway.
 The wallet contained identification cards for Beaman.
 And the victim identified Beaman as the man he saw knocking on his door the night of the burglary.